-I find if I put my bedding over my airer I quickly get overrun with clothes.
-If you are using an airer to dry your clothes, try washing smaller loads to ensure your sheets thoroughly dry before the next wash cycle.
+If I put my bedding over my airer, I quickly get overrun with clothes.
+If you use an airer to dry your clothes, try washing smaller loads to ensure your sheets thoroughly dry before the next wash cycle.
 You could place your clothes horse in front of the radiator to speed up the drying process.

 5. Heated airer.

-Heated air dryers like this one are fabulous in the winter and come with their own special cover to keep the heat in and dry your clothes quicker.
+Heated air dryers like this are fabulous in the winter and come with a special cover to keep the heat in and dry your clothes quicker.
 They have different drying sessions and come with lots of different racks so that you can fit quite a few clothes in there.
 When drying bedding, try to put one large item in there at a time.

 6. Outside out in the sunshine